 So what's this mental jaunt got to do with you, dear reader?
 A big deal, in at least one circumstance.

-The preposition you use to connect with life tells/ informs you/ creates how you relate to your life.
+I suggest this: that the prepositions you use to connect with life tell/ inform you/ help create how you relate to your life.
 The quality of the life you live.
 What you have/ can give to others.

 Here's the sentence I would like you to consider.
 I ask you to apply, to choose the preposition that best reflects what you believe about your life right now.

 Go ahead.
 Think of prepositions and put them in.

 Potential prepositions include: beyond, to, on, against, of, through, in, within, for, with.
 (There are about 150 prepositions in English.
 These are ones that come to my mind now.)

 Life is on me.

 Life is in me.